astrotars/stream-flutter-encrypted-chat/README.md

 }
 ```

 Virgil's client is called `EThree`.
 We initialize an `EThree` instance and register.
 This call generates a private key and stores it on the device and sends our public key to Virgil.
 If we get a `RegistrationException` we have already registered this user.
-Keep in mind, you cannot log into the same user on a different device since we're not sharing the private key with the other device!
+Keep in mind, you can't log into the same user on a different device since we're not sharing the private key with the other device!
 This is possible, but out of scope for this tutorial.
 If you'd like to accomplish this, see Virgil's [documentation](https://developer.virgilsecurity.com/docs/e3kit/multi-device-support/).
 Note, the Virgil token will expire, so in a production application you need to provide a more robust `OnGetTokenCallback`.
 If the token expires, simply restart the app and log in.

-Here is the Swift impelmentation, which does the same thing on iOS:
+Here is the Swift implementation, which does the same thing on iOS:

 ```swift
 // flutter/ios/Runner/AppDelegate.swift:6